tauasa/tui-java/README.md

 To build: `mvn clean install`

 # Warning
-Be aware that multiple vulnerabilities exist in the following dependncies:
+Not suitable for production use.
+Multiple vulnerabilities exist in the following dependncies:
+- org.springframework:spring-core:4.1.2.RELEASE
-- org.springframework:spring-core
+- commons-lang:commons-lang:2.1
 - com.google.guava:guava
-- commons-lang:commons-lang